 This course is designed for students who have attained a mature level of mathematical thought.
 Topics covered in the course include relations and functions, solving higher order equations, conic sections and their graphs and differential calculus with related applications to problems in mathematics and science.
 There is no attempt to teach a college-level course, but the course is offered to fill a need for our students who are intending to study further mathematics and science at college.
-College Accelerated Program (CAP) credit is available.
+College Accelerated Program (CAP) credit is available through Rowan College at Burlington County (RCBC).